 We are subject to various federal, state and local environmental, health and safety laws and regulations.
 Generally, these laws impose limitations on the discharge of pollutants and establish standards for the handling of solid and hazardous wastes.
 These laws include the Resource Conservation and Recovery Act, the Comprehensive Environmental Response, Compensation and Liability Act, the Clean Air Act, the Occupational Safety and Health Act, the Emergency Planning and Community Right to Know Act, the Clean Water Act and comparable state statutes.
 CERCLA, also known as the "Superfund" law, imposes joint and several liability without regard to fault or the legality of the original conduct on certain classes of persons that are considered to have contributed to the release or threatened release of a hazardous substance into the environment.
 Propane is not a hazardous substance within the meaning of CERCLA.
-These laws and regulations could result in civil or criminal penalties in cases of non-compliance or impose liability for remediation costs.
-To date, we have not been named as a party to any litigation in which we are alleged to have violated or otherwise incurred liability under any of the above laws and regulations.
+These laws and regulations could result in civil or in which we are alleged to have violated or otherwise incurred liability under any of the above laws and regulations.